abashammakh/ROS-Noetic-Installation/README.md

 [![](MP.svg)](#)

 > ***Topic*** can be simplfied as a structure to hold a specific kind of data.
-So for example if we are intrested of information related to weather, the topic may hold data such as temperature, wind speed and humidity.
+So for example if we are intrested in information related to weather, the topic may hold data such as temperature, wind speed and humidity.

 > ***Publisher*** is one or multiple nodes (processes) that sends the data to a topic.
 In our example that can be seen as a Python or C++ node (process) collecting data from sensors connected to a device and send it to the topic.